kirankumar-Matham96/chat-app/README.md

-1. Search Box filter
-2. add date as well if the date is not current date.
+1. add date as well if the date is not current date.
-3. Add member to a group
+2. Add member to a group
-4. Documentation
+3. Documentation
-5. Readme
+4. Readme

 # Getting Started with Create React App